kettek/open-markup-editor/docs/packs.md

   * **ep** for editor packs

 ### index.js
-Your main file, which may or may not be named `index.js`, must export an object correspond to the following skeleton structure:
+Your main file, which may or may not be named `index.js`, must export an object that contains the following properties.

 | Property  | Type   | Notes | Description
 |-|-|-|-
 | name      | String |  | The "pretty" name of the pack, used for the heading of the configuration section UI.
 | setup     | function(packInstance) | optional | A function that recieves an instance of the pack.
 Used to setup callbacks, emitters, and configuration.

-    module.exports = {
-        name: 'my markup pack',
-        ...
-    }

 Each type of pack requires different properties, each of which is explained in the pack's corresponding section.